 Focusing on the investigation of human aspects of architecture, urban heritage, and the built environment within the ever-changing urban and social structures of contemporary cities.

-Centre for Public History, Heritage and Memory
+Centre for Research in History, Heritage and Memory Studies

 Centre for International Business Strategy and Decisions

 The Centre for IBSD investigates research phenomena of international importance for individuals, groups, organisations, cultures, and nations.
 Global challenges and opportunities ask for interdisciplinary international collaborations to find solutions regarding global sustainability (from nutrition to microfinance), sustainable cultures (migration, cultural adaptation, decision-making), multinational corporate strategies and transnational entrepreneurship decisions.
 Our Centre explores new avenues with a diverse set of theories and methods (qualitative, quantitative, and mixed) to identify configurations and reconfigurations in international business, global sustainability and geo-political settings.

 The GCTD Group aims to promote research in textiles and dress that addresses a wide range of critical and practice-based themes.

 Imaging and Sensing for Archaeology, Art History and Conservation (ISAAC)

 Find out how NTU develops a non-invasive imaging and spectroscopic techniques for art conservation, archaeology and art history.